John3/awesome-torque3d/README.md

 - [Indiegogo](https://www.indiegogo.com) Our mission is to empower people to unite around ideas that matter to them and together make those ideas come to life.
 - [Kickstarter](https://www.kickstarter.com/) Helps artists, musicians, filmmakers, designers, and other creators find the resources and support they need to make their ideas a reality.
 - [GoFundMe](https://www.gofundme.com) Allows campaign organizers to invite others to take part in their story, share your dreams, pursuits, celebrations and challenges online with crowdfunding.
+- [Open Collective](https://opencollective.com/) Enables groups to quickly set up a collective, raise funds and manage them transparently.
+- [Patreon] Is a platform that provides business tools for creators to run a subscription content service, as well as ways for artists to build relationships and provide exclusive experiences to their subscribers.
+It allows artists to receive funding directly from their fans, or patrons, on a recurring basis or per work of art.
+- [Bountysource](https://bountysource.com/)  Is the funding platform for open-source software.
+Users can improve the open-source projects they love by creating/collecting bounties and pledging to fundraisers.
+- [Liberapay](https://liberapay.com/) Is a way to donate money recurrently to people whose work you appreciate.

 ## FX